The P-40M Pilot Watch Inspiration: An Award Winning Warbird Restoration

 The Tale of the Original Propellers

-The Tri-State Warbird's P-40M propellers have the original Curtis Wright logo on them as they would have looked like coming out of a box in 1943 - because they came out of a box from 1943.
+The Tri-State Warbird's P-40M propellers have the original Curtiss-Wright logo on them as they would have looked like coming out of a box in 1943, because they came out of a box from 1943.

 Near-Death Experience for Pilot & Bird